Small businesses exist for many reasons, but they all share 3 common purposes:

 Proper accounting and bookkeeping are not always easy to do and can be time-consuming.
-An organized set of books and financial records is crucial to generating the right numbers.
+However, an organized set of books and financial records is crucial to generating the right numbers.
 This includes:

 - Determining the proper business form (C Corporation, S Corporation, Partnership, LLC, Sole Proprietor)

 - Creating and implementing an appropriate system of accounting and set of books

 - Monitoring the process on a consistent and ongoing basis

 Organize the Numbers

-The most common internal reports those that are tailored specifically to the needs of management in helping them to make sound financial decisions.
-There is no setlist or format for these reports as there are for the external reports mentioned below, but a few examples might be:
+The most common internal reports are tailored specifically to the needs of management in helping them to make sound financial decisions.
+There is no setlist or format for these reports.
+But, a few examples might include: